Table of contents

 Social media KPIs to boost conversions

 Conversions is what we all, ultimately, look for.
-Social media should affect your bottom line and bring revenue to your business.
+Social media should affect your bottom line and increase your conversion rate.

 Of course, not all of your fans will buy your product or service.
-But if none of them is buying, then your social media tactics are not fulfilling their purpose.
+But if none of them is buying, then your social media marketing is not fulfilling its purpose.

 Revenue from sales

-Take a deeper look in Google Analytics and determine what part social media channels play in your conversion funnel.
+Take a deeper look in Google Analytics and determine what part social networks play in your conversion funnel.

 Social media can be a bait for new customers but also serve as a conversion platform.
 By identifying the role social media plays in your conversion funnel, you could boost or improve the part to increase your revenue.

 Even if bringing revenue to your company is your bottom line, you can calculate social media conversions in a different way.

 Recently, we’ve published an ebook Marketing Full Stack Starter Pack.